BlazeIsClone/brand-strategy-framework/research/audience.md

 *   User: The person(s) who consumes or uses the product or service.

 *   Gatekeeper: The person(s) who controls information or access, or both, to decision-makers and influencers.

-*   Age: You don’t need to get too specific here.
-Focus on learning which decade of life our social media target audience is in, or their generation.

 ### Market Segmentation